 Smoke from Exhaust

-If you have a four-stroke engine, it is possible to operate it on the two-stroke fuel you have prepared.
+If you have a four-stroke engine, it can be operated on the two-stroke fuel you have prepared.
 However, over time this could result in oil smoke coming from the exhaust or fouled plugs in the four-stroke engine.
-If you accidentally spill oil into the gas tank while mixing fuel, the mower will not be damaged.
+The mower will not be damaged if you accidentally spill oil into the gas tank while mixing fuel.
 However, you will need to drain the tank and refill it with gasoline before using it.

 The Difference Between a 2-Stroke and 4-Stroke Engine